AdobeDocs/pass.en/help/authentication/passing-client-information-device-connection-and-application.md

 The client information consists of:

 * **Device** information about the hardware and software attributes of the device from where the user is trying to consume the Programmer content.
-* **Connection** information about the connection attributes of the device from where the user is connecting to Adobe Primetime Authentication services and/or Programmer services (e.g. server-to-server implementations).
+* **Connection** information about the connection attributes of the device from where the user is connecting to Adobe Pass Authentication services and/or Programmer services (e.g. server-to-server implementations).
 * **Application** information about the registered application from where the user is trying to consume the Programmer content.

 The client information is a JSON object built with keys presented in the following table.